connerdrake98/connerdrake98/README.md

 - 👋 Hi, I’m @connerdrake98
-- :computer: I'm an aspiring software developer
+- :computer: I'm an aspiring software developer with an interest in AI
 - :white_check_mark: Python, Javascript/HTML/CSS, Java, C, C++
 - :handshake: I’m looking to network and find a Python Developer job after graduation (AUG 2025)
 - :chart_with_upwards_trend: I strive to be better every day.